tweag/python-monorepo-example/2019-06-10-codestatistics.md

 turns out people love to hard-code byte strings...
 FYI: the next common Haskell word is "a".
 It is also interesting to see that the average number of LOC is very, very similar in the Haskell and the Python data sets!
+With a total number of projects on PyPi of almost 181,000, the total number of LOC in PyPi is, based on our sample, approximately 314M.
-In state-of-the-art NLP, data sets are one to two orders of magnitude larger:
+We find that in state-of-the-art NLP, data sets are one to two orders of magnitude larger:
 The model [BERT](https://arxiv.org/pdf/1810.04805.pdf), for example, is trained on the English Wikipedia (2,500M words) and the Google BooksCorpus (800M words), which is on the order of 3 billion words, whereas our datasets are on the order of 30 million words.
 Working with these amounts of data requires hardware significantly more powerful than what our feeble Dell XPS 13 offers, on which the following analyses were run within a few minutes.
-Based on our random sample of Python packages, we can estimate the number of words in all of PyPi to be about 1,800M - which is not too far from the size of the English Wikipedia.
+Based on our random sample of Python packages, we can estimate the number of words in all of PyPi to be about 1,800M - which is not too far from the size of the English Wikipedia and we would thus expect an analysis of whole of PyPi to be computationally significantly more challenging.
-With a total number of projects on PyPi of almost 181,000, the total number of LOC in PyPi is, based on our sample, approximately 314M.
+The difference in scale between our data sets and typical NLP data sets, though, does not prevent us from later borrowing an important NLP technique when searching for unknown code patterns.

 Let's take a closer look, and filter the LOC in our data sets for some specific keywords: